-Wellington Water's big picture view, using capex as a proxy for annual investment for the region, was that an annual regional investment of \$240 million is required, compared to \$140M in 2020.
+Wellington Water early signals investment estimate, using capex as a proxy for annual investment for the region, was that an annual regional investment of \$240 million is required, compared to \$140m in 2020.

 WICS concluded a higher level of \$300M-\$350M in capex annually was required.